 Occasional anxiety and nagging feelings of worry are a normal part of everyday life.
-In fact, about 18 percent of adults in the U.S. will experience anxiety, according to the National Institute of Mental Health.
+In fact, about 18% of adults in the U.S. will experience anxiety, according to the National Institute of Mental Health.

 Though you can’t always control what happens, you can learn to control your reactions.
 Read on for strategies to ease your mind and body, and prevent letting fears and anxiety get the best of you.

-“One of the most reliable methods to turn down the volume on physiological arousal associated with anxiety is deep breathing,” Dr. D’Orazio said.
+“One of the most reliable methods to turn down the volume on physiological arousal associated with anxiety is deep breathing,” D’Orazio says.
 “When we’re anxious, the sympathetic nervous system in charge of getting our bodies ready for fight/flight/freeze kicks in, even if the trigger of your anxiety isn’t life-threatening.”

-Walking outdoors in nature for 20 minutes has been shown to reduce stress hormones.
-It gets your heart rate pumping and helps boost your vitamin D levels, which is important because vitamin D deficiencies have been linked to depression.
+Walking outdoors in nature for 20 minutes, according to one study, may reduce stress hormones.
+Exposure to the sun also helps boost your vitamin D levels, which is important because vitamin D deficiencies have been linked to depression.

 Get out and see friends.

-Going to dinner with your friends or doing an activity like getting your nails done or watching a football game together doesn’t only distract you; it will help reduce stress levels, according to the American Psychological Association (APA).
+Going to dinner with your friends or doing an activity like getting your nails done or watching a football game together may help reduce stress levels, according to the American Psychological Association (APA).

 Consider seeking help.

-If your anxiety still isn’t under control even with strong self-care practices or it lasts for weeks, it may be time to seek out a psychologist for professional help.
+If your anxiety still isn’t under control even with strong self-care practices or it lasts for weeks, it may be time to seek out help from a medical professional.